Rhipiceridae: Subfamilies and Distribution

 Rhipiceridae includes seven genera and about a hundred described species divided into two subfamilies, Rhipicerinae and Sandalinae.
 Sandalinae include most of the species and are known from North and South America, Africa, south-eastern Europe and Asia, while much less numerous Rhipicerinae, from Chile, New Caledonia and Australia, is a monophyletic lineage supported by several unambiguous apomorphies, like antennae composed of more than 11 antennomeres, relatively well developed maxillary galea and incomplete lateral pronotal carina.

 Ecology

 The larval stages of riphicerids are external parasitioids on the nymphs of cicadas.
 In the species Sandalus niger, the eggs are deposited into the same holes and fissures in the bark of elm trees that cicadas deposit their eggs in.
-Subsequently, the first instars drop to the group alongside the cicada nymphs, and thereafter attach themselves to them.
+Subsequently, the first instars drop to the ground alongside the cicada nymphs, and thereafter attach themselves to them.
 The abundance of adult rhipicerids tracks that of the emergence of adult cicadas.